Egyptian Food Bank Prepares Free Food Boxes To Alleviate Hunger In Egypt, Gaza In Ramadan

 Some of the trucks outside the EFB building were covered by a green banner branded with the phrase“To Our People in Palestine.”

-“Until now, the EFB has sent more than 7,000 tonnes of food supplies to Gaza, which is just a drop in the ocean, compared to what the Palestinians need,” said Mohsen Sarhan, CEO of the EFB, describing the Israeli aggression on Gaza as a tragedy.
+“Until now, the EFB has sent more than 7,000 tons of food supplies to Gaza, which is just a drop in the ocean compared to what the Palestinians need,” said Mohsen Sarhan, CEO of the EFB, describing the Israeli aggression on Gaza as a tragedy.

-“We produce about 50,000 to 60,000 food boxes every day,” the food bank's chief officer told Xinhua, adding, the food bank is seeking to“balance between our basic work in supporting Egyptian citizens, which is our main mission, and our duty to support our neighbours (in Gaza), who are suffering from a great deal of aggression and pain inflicted by the Zionist regime.”– NNN-XINHUA
+“We produce about 50,000 to 60,000 food boxes every day,” the food bank's chief officer told Xinhua, adding the food bank is seeking to“balance between our basic work in supporting Egyptian citizens, which is our main mission, and our duty to support our neighbors (in Gaza) who are suffering from a great deal of aggression and pain.”

 Legal Disclaimer: